ahnafbinazad/e-Transport-Marketplace/README.txt

 To run the program:
 1. Import the SDI_Project.sql file into the database to initially setup the database
 2. Change the connection information in the mainwindow.cpp file at lines 134, 135, 136, 137
-3. The prgram should run after these steps and a green text saying "conected" should appear at the bottom right of the screen
+3. The program should run after these steps and a green text saying "conected" should appear at the bottom right of the screen